 32. British Provinces.
 The very names of the 13 provinces of India under British administration indicate some of the changes which have taken place.
-They are Madras, Bombay, Bengal, North-Western Provinces, Punjab, Central Provinces, Assam, Burma, Ajmer, the Berar, Coorg, Baluchistan, and the Anda-But there are differences between the Moghal mans. and the British systems which do not lie on the surface.
-One can see at a glance that Akbar's India included Kabul, a term which embraced Kashmir, Swat, Bajaur, and Kandahar, and that British India, although contracted on the west, is to-day extended on the east as far as the river Mekong.
+They are Madras, Bombay, Bengal, North-Western Provinces, Punjab, Central Provinces, Assam, Burma, Aimis the Berars, Coorg Baluchistan, and the Andamans.
+But there are differences between the Moghal and the British systems which do not lie on the surface One can see at a glance that Akbar's India included Kabul a term which embraced Kashmir, Swat, Bajaur, and Kandahar, and that British India, although contracted on the west, is to-day extended on the east as far as the river Mekong.
 Nor can one fail to notice in reading the names of the provinces that the effective control of the Imperial government over the south and south-west of India is greater than it was four centuries ago.
-But an essential difference between Akbar's and the present provincial arrangements of the Indian Empire lies in the modern practice of excluding the native states from the provinces of the empire.
-Under Akbar's rule Mewar and Marwar were integral parts of the province of Ajmer, Baroda was a Sarkár of Guzerat, Udaipur, Ratlam, and Dhar were included in the province of Malwa, and Indore was a part of Berar.
-In short, the Empire of Delhi treated the native states as a part of Moghal India, whilst under British rule three-eighths of India, or, some 600,000 square miles, are scrupulously excluded from the British provinces, and thus preserved against the risk of annexation or encroachment.
+But an essential difference between Akbar's and the present provincial arrangements of the Indian Empire lies in the modern practice of evoluting the native states from the provinces of the empire.
+Under Akbar's rule Mewar and Marwar were integral parts of the province of Ajmir; Baroda was a sarkar of Guzerat, Udaipur, Ratlam, and Dhar were included in the province of Malwa, and Indore was a part of Berar. short, the Empire of Delhi treated the native states as a part of Moghal India, whilst under British rule three-eighths of India, or, some 600,000 square miles, are scrubulously excluded from the British provinces, and thus preserved against the risk of annexation or encroachment.
 How the British provinces took shape must yet be told, but before that point is reached a few words are needed in order to explain the expressions local government and local administration.

-A.D.
+1 A.D.
 1594-95.

 33. Titles of the Provinces.
 It is very probable that the limits of some of the British Indian provinces may be altered.
-They vary considerably in size, from small Coorg with an area of 1583 square miles, to Burma with its territory of 171,430 square miles, and in population the differences are still more striking.
-Each of them is under a local chief, but his title varies from governor to lieutenant governor or chief commissioner.
-Two-Madras and Bombay-are under governors, and still retain their old title of presidencies, their affairs being administered by a Governor selected in England and aided by a Council over which he presides.
-Four-Bengal, North-Western Provinces, Punjab, and Burma-are local governments, under lieutenant governors chosen by the Viceroy.
+They vary considerably in size, from small Coorg with an area of 1583 square miles, to Burma with its territory of 171,430 square miles, and in population the differences are still more striking. them is under a local chief, but his title varies from governor to lieutenant governor or chief commissioner.
+Two-Madras and Bombay-are under governors, and are often called presidencies, because the governor, who is sent out from England for a term of five years, presides over a council which consists of himself and two councillors.
+Four -Bengal, North-Western Provinces, Punjab, and Burma-are local governments, under lieutenant governors chosen by the Viceroy.
 In these six provinces there are two features common to all.
-The